 If you would like to play the game, the only thing you need to install is BYOND.
 It’s Free!

-Below you’ll find server information and a description for the three main branches of the game.
-There are many more servers out there, which you can find on the BYOND hub page for the game, but these are the main three code bases.
+Below you’ll find server information and a description for some popular, player friendly branches of the game.
+Keep in mind there are many more servers out there than those listed below, which you can find directly on the BYOND hub page for the game.

 Space Station 13 was created in February 2003 by Exadv1.
 With the release of the source code in 2008, the game took on a new form – New maps, Features, Interface improvements, bug fixes and performance increases.
 Today, many communities are now actively developing their own branches.
 To join a server, make sure you have BYOND installed and click on any of the server images below.